cortezjl/MyWorkWeek/Weekly_Time_Log.md

 ### Tuesday, Sept 24th 2 hours
 Reversed some coding changes to the week 4 demo changes that were made to the week 1 exercise and also to the week 4 exercise.
 I think I misunderstood what needed to be cleaned up as duplicate code.

+### Wednesday, Sept 25th 1 hour
+During class, started watching week 5 Hibernate videos

+### Thursday, Sept 26th 1 hour
+Created the start of some jsp's for my individual project

+### Friday, Sept 27th 1 hour
+Continued working on week 5 Hibernate demo

+### Saturday, Sept 28th 6 hours
+Finished week 5 Hibernate demo and completed the week 5 exercise.
+Watched the additional videos on .equals and Generic Dao.
+Added the .equals changes into the week 5 exercise